fij/btup/README.md

    - Mathematical modeling
    - Data processing and analysis

-2. Goals are usually complex.
-Business needs speed, product flexibility, stability, low costs and high returns.<br/>Sometimes several of these at the same time.
+2. The goals of business usually combine responsible behavior, speed, profit, product flexibility and stability, and other factors.

-3. Note that finance, similarly to other fields, has many of its own technical terms.
+3. Note that finance -- similarly to other fields -- has many of its own technical terms.

-### (C) Structure of the course:
+### (C) Structure of each lesson:

-- The first half of the course is focused on unidirectional information flow from the lecturer to the students
+1. New material is presented.
+You must guide the lecturer with your questions.
-- The second half of the course is focused on the short student presentations and student projects
+2. Problems are solved together.

 ### (D) How to use these jupyter notebooks on your computer: